flairNLP/fundus/docs/3_the_article_class.md

 4. `crawl_date: datetime`: The exact timestamp the article was crawled.
 5. `source_info: SourceInfo`: Some information about the HTML's origins, mostly for debugging purpose.

+## Images

+Some publishers provide images with their articles.
+To encompass all necessary information, the articles `images` attribute returns a list of custom `Image` objects.
+Each `Image` object contains the following attributes:
+- `url`: the URL of the image with the largest dimensions.
+- `versions`: a list of custom `ImageVersion` objects, each containing the following attributes:
+  - `url`: the URL of the image with the specific dimensions.
+  - `size`: a `Dimension` object with attributes `width` and `height`.
+  - `type`: the image format (e.g. `jpeg`, `png`).
+- `is_cover`: a boolean indicating whether the image is the cover image of the article.
+- `description`: a string describing the image (usually the alt-text).
+- `caption`: a string describing the image in the context of the article.
+- `authors`: a list of strings representing the authors of the image.
+- `position`: a string describing the position of the image in the article.

 ## Language detection

 Sometimes publishers support articles in different languages.